maawoo/TDC_thesis/src/00_notes.md

 - Lists / Glossary
 - Abstract
 - **Introduction**
-  - Thematic introduction / Outline of the problem
+  - Thematic introduction / Preliminary background information that puts thesis into context
-  - Importance and significance of the topic in a larger context
-  - What exactly is the goal of this work?
+  - Clarify focus & value of the study / What exactly is the goal?
   - Overview of what lies ahead
 - **Background**
-  - State of the art / Literature review
-  - Subtopics?
-    - Analysis Ready Data (ARD)
+  - Analysis Ready Data
-    - EO data cubes (EODC)
+  - Data Cubes in EO
 - **Methods**
 - **Results**
 - **Discussion**